ibexa/documentation-developer/docs/updating/5_update_2.2.md

 You can remove the bundle after the migration is complete.

-The command will migrate Landing Pages created in eZ Platform 1.x, 2.0 and 2.1 to new Pages.
+The command migrates Landing Pages created in eZ Platform v1.x, v2.0 and v2.1 to new Pages.
-The operation is transactional and will roll back in case of errors.
+The operation is transactional and rolls back in case of errors.

 ### Block migration

-In 2.2 Page Builder does not offer all blocks that Landing Page editor did.
+In v2.2 Page Builder does not offer all blocks that Landing Page editor did.
 The removed blocks include Keyword, Schedule, and Form blocks.
 The Places block has been removed from the clean installation and will only be available in the demo out of the box.
 If you had been using this block in your site, re-apply its configuration based on the [demo](https://github.com/ezsystems/ezplatform-ee-demo/blob/v2.2.2/app/config/blocks.yml).

 Later versions of Page Builder come with a Content Scheduler block and new Form Blocks, but migration of Schedule blocks to Content Scheduler blocks and of Form Blocks is not supported.